ftpaul/ftpaul/src/data/resume.md

       start_date: Jan 2017
       end_date: Jun 2017
       description:
-        - Influenced the business high-level strategy by defining the marketing strategy and objectives
+        - Managed the work and rituals of a team with 5 people (SCRUM)
-        - Managed the work and rituals of a team with 5 people
+        - Collaborated with PM and Engineer team to define the roadmap and to prioritize the backlog
     - company: Landing.jobs
       role: Growth Marketing Manager
       logo: /landingjobs.png